microsoft/coe-starter-kit/coe-cli/docs/aa4am/scenarios/devops-deployment-model.md

 ## Factors to Consider

-As yoy play you DevOps deployment mode the following factors may help you decide the best approach:
+As you play you DevOps deployment mode the following factors may help you decide the best approach:

 - Do different teams and / or business units require separate locations to store and manage solutions?